alexngxyen/Random-Processes/README.md

 # Random-Processes
-Computer projects for graduate level Random Processes course.
+The computer projects for a graduate level EECS course in Random Processes.